OIA Professional and Administrative Staff

 Rietta Turner, MSW | Assistant Director | 615.322.6834 | Sarratt 337A

 Rietta Turner joined the Vanderbilt Office of the Dean of Students in 2009 as the Assistant Director for Strategic Initiatives and Assessment.
-In OIA she will continue to focus on assessment and professional development.
-Additionally, she will serve as a co-advisor for the Chancellors Scholars Program as well as advisor to a number of cultural student organizations including Asian American Student Association (AASA), Vanderbilt Undergraduate Chinese Association (VUCA), Caribbean Student Association (CSA), and Vandy Taal.
+In OIA she continues to focus on assessment and professional development as well as the OIA Intergroup Dialogue and other training initiatives.
+Additionally, she serves as a co-advisor for the Chancellors Scholars Program as well as advisor for the Asian American Student Association (AASA) and the Caribbean Student Association (CSA).